InexplicableMagic/parrotlabel/README.md

 # ParrotLabel
 ParrotLabel is a graphical tool for creating training data for use in image recognition machine learning applications.
 Images can be annotated with rectangles to mark-up and label regions of interest.
-The labelled images can be used a basis for training various machine learning frameworks including the [TensorFlow Object Detection API](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).
+The labelled images can be used as a basis for training various machine learning frameworks including the [TensorFlow Object Detection API](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).

 ![](img/HelpLabellerWindow.png)
 <sup>*Photo credit S. Nivethika*</sup>